 Setting up your workstation for Joomla development

 This is a trial to better structure all the wiki pages around developing on and with joomla.
-Such as:

 Installing a web server